Angels with Dirty Faces: Plot

 In 1920, two Irish-American youths, Rocky Sullivan and Jerry Connolly, attempt to rob a railroad car carrying fountain pens.
 Jerry escapes from the police, while Rocky is caught and sentenced to reform school.

 Fifteen years later, an older Rocky is arrested for armed robbery.
-His lawyer and co-conspirator, Jim Frazier, asks him to take the blame for the robbery and in exchange, he will keep Rocky's share of the robbery ($100,000) safe until the day he is released.
+His lawyer and co-conspirator, Jim Frazier, asks him to take the blame for the robbery.
+In exchange, Frazier will keep Rocky's $100,000 share of the robbery safe until the day Rocky is released.
 Rocky agrees and is sentenced to three years in prison.

 After serving his sentence, Rocky returns to his old neighborhood and visits Jerry, who is now a Catholic priest.
-Jerry advises Rocky to get a place "in the old parish", so Rocky rents a room in a boarding house run by Laury Martin, a girl he bullied in school.
+He rents a room in a boarding house run by Laury Martin, a girl he bullied as a youth.
 He then pays a visit to Frazier's casino.
 Frazier claims to have been unaware of Rocky's release, but he promises to have the $100,000 ready by the end of the week, and he gives Rocky $500 spending money.

-After leaving Frazier's casino, Rocky has his pocket picked by a gang of young toughs: Soapy, Swing, Bim, Pasty, Crab, and Hunky.
-After Rocky tracks them down (they are in his old childhood hideout) and proves to them he is no sucker, the tough kids admit to an admiration of Rocky's reputation and criminal lifestyle.
-After retrieving his wallet and all the money therein, Rocky invites them to dinner.
+After leaving, Rocky is pickpocketed by a gang of young toughs: Soapy, Swing, Bim, Pasty, Crab, and Hunky.
+After he tracks them down to his old childhood hideout, the tough kids admit they admire Rocky's reputation and criminal lifestyle.
+After retrieving his wallet and money, Rocky invites them to dinner.
 While they are eating, Jerry arrives and asks the gang why they have not been playing basketball.

-With Rocky's help, he convinces them to play against another team.
+With Rocky's help, Jerry convinces them to play another team.
 At the match, the kids are very disorganized and fighting with the other team.
-Rocky asks Jerry if he can take over as referee.
-He takes the boys to task and they start to follow the rules.
-As Jerry and Laury watch on from the sidelines, Laury expresses her concern over the potential negative influence Rocky may be having on the gang, this is echoed by Jerry.
+Rocky takes the boys to task, and they start to follow the rules.
+As Jerry and Laury watch, Laury expresses her concern over the potential negative influence Rocky may be having on the gang.